 Living the dream on a cliff edge

-This blog is about my experience from my first night sleeping on the vertical cliff of El Capitan in the USA.
+This blog is about my experience from my first night cliff camping on the vertical cliff of El Capitan in the USA.

 In May 2014 my friend Ellis and I, headed to a place called Yosemite in the USA to attempt a big wall called El Capitan via a route called The Nose.
 This wall is over 900 metres of vertical Granite growing straight off grassy meadows from the valley floor.
 It heads straight up the main prow of the cliff.
 Our aim was to climb the route in 3 to 5 days of solid climbing.
 It was 31 pitches at a rough climbing grade of E 9 (UK climbing grade).
 We were hoping to free as much as possible then use aid climbing tactics (placing protection in cracks, sitting on it to reach up and place the next item of protection) to climb the hard stuff.